istio/istio/architecture/networking/controllers.md

 Normally, this just means running the queue.
 All informers created by `kube.Client` are kept track in the client, and started in one go with `RunAndWait` in one centralized call.
 As a result, each individual controllers should simply wait until informers have synced, then run the queue to start processing things.

+A queue is used to give a few properties:
+* Ability to serially process updates received from a variety of different sources.
+This avoids need for other synchronization mechanisms like mutexes.
+* Correctness at startup; with the sequencing above, items are only processed once all informers are synced.
+This means queries will not return stale data at startup.
+* Deduping of identical events
+* Automatic retrying of failed events (configurable)

 The above logic is critical to handle correctly to ensure correctness of a controller.
 The [Example Controller](../../pkg/kube/controllers/example_test.go) is a key reference point for any controller development;